|Eamonn Leonardemail@example.com||GA DNR Wildlife Conservation|

 Approach: The most cost-effective way to address invasive species is to prevent them from reaching the CISMA in the first place.
 If, despite prevention efforts, invasive species reach the CISMA, early detection programs can help locate and eradicate those invasive species before they become widely established.
 If invasive species elude early detection and establish and spread in the CISMA or are part of a previous invasion, control and management programs to monitor and minimize their negative impacts to the economy and environment will be necessary, but these efforts can be very costly.
 The sooner we act the more effective and less costly our efforts will be (adapted from the Indiana Invasive Species Task Force 2008).

 The CoGA CISMA meets annually in a central location in the 11 county area.
 Public and private land managers within the 11 county area are welcomed and invited to attend.
-For more information, please contact one of the CoGA CISMA coordinators Eamonn Leonard at firstname.lastname@example.org.
+For more information, please contact the CoGA CISMA coordinator Eamonn Leonard at email@example.com.